partnersolutiondesk/Document-Automation/CheckboxRecognition/README.md

 An updated JSON string reflecting the checkbox states.

+4. The 'Export.20250211_202312.syed' is the bot file where, the code to detect the checkboxes is being integrated with the extraction bot.

 ## Configuration

 Adjust the checkbox detection ratio in is_checkbox_checked() to fine-tune detection accuracy.